-Over 2024--25, auDA staff and Board Directors participated in a range of strategic planning activities and workshops based on design thinking principles, to identify potential and refine areas of strategic focus for auDA over the next five years.
+Over 2024-25, auDA staff and Board Directors participated in a range of strategic planning activities based on design thinking principles, to identify potential areas of focus for auDA over the next five years.
 Staff and Directors have contributed through all-staff workshops, staff working groups and Director workshops.